Long-range crossed Andreev reflection in topological insulator nanowires proximitized by a superconductor

 \begin{flushleft} {\bf Devices with different lengths of the S'-section} \end{flushleft} To understand how the local and nonlocal conductances change when the length $L_{\rm S'}$ of the S'-section is varied, we show the results from devices with $L_{\rm S'}$ = 1.5 and 0.5 $\mu$m.
 Figure 6 shows $G_{LL}$ and $G_{RL}$ measured by applying only $V_{\rm L}$ to the device (i.e. $V_{\rm R}$ = 0).
 Firstly, the $V_{\rm g}$-distance between the resonances in both devices is nearly the same as that in the $L_{\rm S'}$ = 900 nm device.
 This supports our interpretation that the gap closing is due to the Fabry-Perot-like resonance in the N-section, whose length was always around 500 nm.
 Secondly, the CAR signal was observed in the $G_{RL}$ data of even the $L_{\rm S'}$ = 1.5 $\mu$m device, which means that the SC correlation in the S'-section extends to the length scale of at least 1.5 $\mu$m.

-To examine the implications of our observation, we estimate the SC coherence length $\xi_{\rm SC}$ in the TINW.
-If we take the observed ABS excitation gap of $\sim$0.2 meV (see Fig. 1e) as the lower bound of the induced SC gap $\Delta$, the upper bound of the clean-limit BCS coherence length $\xi_{\rm BCS} = \hbar v_F/(\pi \Delta)$ is estimated to be $\sim$0.3 $\mu$m, which is already shorter than 1.5 $\mu$m.
+To examine the implications of our observation, we estimate the SC coherence length $\xi_{\rm SC}$ in the TINW. \YA{If we take the observed gap of $\sim$0.2 meV seen in the orange curve in Fig. 1e as the lower bound of the induced SC pairing potential $\Delta$ (which can be larger if the orange curve is dominated by in-gap states in N or S'),} the upper bound of the clean-limit BCS coherence length $\xi_{\rm BCS} = \hbar v_F/(\pi \Delta)$ is estimated to be $\sim$0.3 $\mu$m, which is already shorter than 1.5 $\mu$m.
 Since our BSTS has a mean free path $\ell_{\rm mfp}\approx$ 40 nm \cite{Taskin2011}, a cautious estimate gives $\xi_{\rm SC} = \sqrt{\xi_{\rm BCS}\ell_{\rm mfp}}$ of at most $\sim$110 nm.
 Therefore, our 1.5-$\mu$m device shows that CAR can be observed for the length scale more than $\sim$10 times longer than $\xi_{\rm SC}$.
 At first sight such a very long-range CAR effect is surprising, since it suggests the existence of subgap states that have a spatial extent much longer than $\xi_{\rm SC}$.
-In this regard, it was recently shown theoretically that quasi-periodic disorder in a proximitized nanowire can create overlapping ABSs that form a band extending throughout the nanowire and result in a long-range nonlocal conductance that can have a dominant CAR contribution\cite{Hess2023}.
-For $L_{\rm S'} \sim 10\, \xi_{\rm SC}$ observed in our TINWs, this would require the overlap of only a few ABSs.
+In this regard, it was recently shown theoretically that quasi-periodic disorder in a proximitized nanowire can create overlapping ABSs that form a band extending throughout the nanowire and result in a long-range nonlocal conductance that can have a dominant CAR contribution\cite{Hess2023}. \YA{Our observation points to the existence of such overlapping ABSs in the S' region, connecting the left and right N regions coherently for the CAR to take place.} For $L_{\rm S'} \sim 10\, \xi_{\rm SC}$ observed in our TINWs, this would require the overlap of only a few ABSs.
 This scenario seems highly plausible in our setup, since the relatively high level of disorder\cite{Huang2021} in our compensated TINWs likely results in a considerable number of local ABSs when proximitized.

 \begin{flushleft} {\bf Discussions and conclusions} \end{flushleft} The Coulomb blockade in a quantum dot can open a hard gap and hence one might think that it would be premature to conclude that the hard gap we observed is due to superconductivity.
 In this regard, the $G_{\rm LL}$ spectra shown in Fig. 1d show that the on-resonance states appear vertically in this plot and they do not disperse with $V_{\rm G}$, particularly in the region where the resonances appear regularly.
 This behavior is not consistent with the Coulomb blockade and supports the Fabry-Perot-like origin of the gap closing.